 The first problem can be solved by using the so-called Creative Management Platforms (CMP) that focus on native video and have the capability to render large amounts of versions of your ad with the click of a button.
 Like the one we offer at Storyteq.

 As with banners, you set up the logic for the variety of versions of your ad in what is called a creative template.
 Think of a creative template as an ad where elements are set to be dynamic.
 Unlike banners, you quickly create (render) all the versions you want to test beforehand (by uploading an Excel sheet or connecting a feed).
 With a Creative Management Platform (we like to call ours a “Creative Automation platform “), this would take about 20 minutes to complete for the example mentioned earlier (10 background x 30 CTAs), from uploading the Excel file to the completion of all 300 versions.
 This also greatly augments the potential for the multivariate testing of creative assets in any ad campaign.

 Now the second problem arises.
 How do you get all these versions into your advertising channels and distributed?

 Want more control?
-You can always set-up multiple target audiences (ad sets / ad groups) manually or by using power features like uploading excels (for Facebook) or Structured Data Files (SDFs) for Google.
-We’ve also created some guides for that to get you underway.
+You can always set up multiple target audiences (ad sets / ad groups) manually or by using power features like uploading excels (for Facebook) or Structured Data Files (SDFs) for Google.

-The myriad of other benefits to be gained from using Dynamic Creative Optimization can also be read in our article here.
+Discover the myriad of other benefits from using Dynamic Creative Optimization in our comprehensive article here.